haskell-game/tiny-games-hs/README.md

   and install the required GHC version and haskell dependencies if needed.
   This can take a long time (eg minutes), up to 1-2G of disk space, and may or may not show progress output.
   The OpenGLRaw package required by the graphical, gloss-based games is particularly slow to build.
-  If you need more progress output, you can add --verbosity info to the game's shebang line or run command in `play`.
+  If you need more progress output, you can add `--verbosity=info` to the game's shebang line (its first line, beginning with `#!`) or play command (its custom run command in the `play` script).

 - We have configured all games to use the same GHC version (from the latest LTS snapshot at stackage.org).
-  If you have a similar GHC version/stackage snapshot already installed (or even a quite different one that you think might work), you can try using it instead, to save on install time and disk space.
-In the games' shebang lines or run command in `play`, change the `--resolver` argument to your snapshot and see if they run.
+  If you have a similar GHC version/stackage snapshot already installed (or even a quite different one that you think might work), you can try using that instead so as to save on install time and disk space.
+In the games' shebang lines and play commands, change the `--resolver` argument to your already-installed stackage snapshot and see if they run.

 ### Fonts